worstpractice/developers-demand-ballpits/README.md

 Wherever you find the code, in fact.
 I decided to socratically sprinkle the discussion across the various parts of the source code.

-I'm a huge fan of the conversational writing style of esteemed programming communicators like [Amos](https://fasterthanli.me/series/reading-files-the-hard-way/part-1) and [Eli Bendersky](https://eli.thegreenplace.net/2018/launching-linux-threads-and-processes-with-clone/) (to name just two).
+I'm a huge fan of the conversational writing style of esteemed programming communicators like [Gary Bernhardt](https://www.destroyallsoftware.com/screencasts), [Amos](https://fasterthanli.me/series/reading-files-the-hard-way/part-1) and [Eli Bendersky](https://eli.thegreenplace.net/2018/launching-linux-threads-and-processes-with-clone/) (to name just a few).

 I will clarify however that normal code should never be documented like this.
 It isn't really documentation, per se.